Effective Ways to Use Nearpod with Limited Technology

 If you are looking to bring technology to your classroom, don’t let limited access to devices hold you back.
 There are always ways to level the playing field and expose your students to equal opportunities, devices present or not.
 Let Nearpod break this barrier for you!

-Lori is a teacher and training liaison to a global audience with over 20+ years’ experience supporting the educational needs of administrators, teachers, parents, and students.
-As a parent of a student with dyslexia, she is dedicated to spreading the word about best research-based reading instruction strategies.
+Lori is a District Strategy Consultant, Coordinator with over 20+ years’ experience supporting the educational needs of administrators, teachers, parents, and students.
+She is dedicated to spreading the word about best research-based instructional practices to educators all over the world.